Sophia Gardens (cricket ground): Stadium redevelopment

 The cost of redeveloping the stadium was £9.4 million.
 About half of this (£4.5 million) being provided as a loan by Cardiff Council.
-It is possible that the revamped stadium could host seven Test matches, nine One Day Internationals and two World Cup games up to 2028, injecting at least £50 million into the local economy.
+It was predicted at the timee that that the revamped stadium could host seven Test matches, nine One Day Internationals and two World Cup games up to 2028, injecting at least £50 million into the local economy.
+However, since the redevelopment only Cardiff has only hosted 3 Test Matches, although it has hosted 25 ODIs as of 2026.

 Construction work on the redevelopment of Sophia Gardens began in April 2007, and the redeveloped stadium was first opened for competitive matches on 9 May 2008, when the Glamorgan Dragons played the Gloucestershire Gladiators in a Friends Provident Trophy match which the Gladiators won by six wickets.